hbctraining/variant_analysis/lessons/08_evaluate_QC.md

 You will see messages printed in the message window in the top window pane, giving a you an indication of whether or not you have successfully connected to O2.
 Next, if this if your first time using Filezilla we recommend that you take some time to get familiar withe the basics of the interface.
 This [tutorial](https://wiki.filezilla-project.org/FileZilla_Client_Tutorial_(en)) is a helpful resource.

 You will see two panels in the interface.
 On the left hand side you will see your the files in your laptop and on the right hand side you have your home directory on O2.
 Both panels have a directory tree at the top and a detailed listing of the selected directory's contents underneath.
-In the right hand panel, navigate to where the HTML files are located on O2 `~/variant_calling/reports/`.
+In the right hand panel, navigate to where the HTML files are located on O2 `~/variant_calling/reports/multiqc/`.
 Then decide where you would like to copy those files to on your computer and move to that directory on the left hand panel.

 Once you have found the HTML output for `MultiQC` **copy it over** by double clicking it or drag it over to right hand side panel.
 Once you have the HTML file copied over to your computer, you can leave the `FileZilla` interface.
 You can then locate the HTML file on your computer and open the HTML report up in a browser (`Chrome`, `Firefox`, `Safari`, etc.).

-## Inspect `MultiQC` HTML Report
+## Inspect MultiQC HTML Report

 ### General Statistics